Neural network programming for increasing the profitability of stores

 info

 Nikolay Ironov's neural network helps other designers draw logos.
 It's clear to the engineer that not a single neural network works in Nikolai's head, but rather an ensemble of many different algorithms.
 Ironov gives out a lot of strange options within seconds.
 The main thing is to choose without getting hung up on prejudices.
-It got to the point that the St. Petersburg Imperial Porcelain Factory produced dishes with the best works of the neural network.
+It got to the point that the porcelain factory produced dishes with the best works of the neural network.

 Van Gogh first try